texttechnologylab/Va.Si.Li-Lab/Documentation/docs/getting_started/meta_interactions.md

 [For more check out this link](https://developers.meta.com/horizon/documentation/unity/unity-isdk-interaction-sdk-overview/)

+## Custom Interactions

+To add custom interactions for hand controllers, you will need to reference the OVRHand class or the appropriate controller class for the controllers you’re using.
+You can also directly read button inputs using the OVRInput class.
+For an example of both methods, refer to the MetaPen.cs script, or check the official documentation for [more information](https://developers.meta.com/horizon/documentation/unity/unity-inputactions).

 ## Locomotion

 The OVRCameraRigInteractable prefab already comes with the necessary setup to implement teleporting and turning via hand tracking.